Tasnima123/DevOps-Course-Starter/README.md

 ### Starting the app on Minikube

 * `minikube start` - run this in an admin terminal to spin up the minikube cluster.
+* `docker build --target production --tag todo-app:prod .` - create a Docker image for the Pod.
+* `minikube image load todo-app:prod` - load in the docker image.
 * `kubectl apply -f deployment.yaml` -  deploy a Pod running the docker image.
 * `kubectl apply -f service.yaml ` - deploy the Service.
 * `kubectl port-forward service/module-14 5000:5000` - link up our minikube Service with a port on localhost.